zineos/aimet/Docs/ptq_techniques/bnf.rst

 =======

 Batch norm folding (BNF) is a technique widely used in deep learning inference runtimes, including |qnn|_.
-In BNF, batch normalization layers are folded into the weights and biases of adjacent convolution layers where possible to eliminate unnecessary computations.
+In BNF, batch normalization layers are folded into the weights and biases of adjacent convolution layers to eliminate unnecessary computations.

 To accurately simulate inference in these runtimes, perform BNF on the floating-point model before applying quantization.
 Doing so not only speeds performance (inferences per second) but also often improves the accuracy of the quantized model by removing redundant computations and requantization.
-AIMET enables you to apply BNF to the pre-quantized model as a precursor to simulating this on-target behavior in the quantization simulation (QuantSim) model.
+AIMET enables you to apply BNF to the pre-quantized model as a precursor to simulating on-target behavior in the quantization simulation (QuantSim) model.

 Workflow
 ========